Physical Therapy (DPT)

 Filing a Complaint with CAPTE

-Any person may file a complaint with CAPTE if that person believes that the Department of Physical Therapy program at PSU is failing to fulfill its commitment to CAPTE standards.
+Any person may file a complaint with CAPTE if that person believes that the Doctor of Physical Therapy program at PSU is failing to fulfill its commitment to CAPTE standards.
 To file such a complaint, follow this link http://www.capteonline.org/Complaints/.

 Mission Statement